[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 Method 4: Reset the System Management Controller

 Step 1.
-Hold the "Shift + Control + Option" keys and the power button simultaneously.
+Press and hold the "Shift + Control + Option" keys and the power button simultaneously.

 Step 2.
 Release all the keys after ten seconds.